SungardAS/condensation-docker/README.md

 ## Create an alias for condensation

-The following example create an alias that will:
+The following creates an alias for running a container that will:

 * bind mount the host user aws credentials file to the container
 * expose any AWS environment variables that are set on the host for